dainsaint/dainsaint.com/src/pages/collab.md

 _You're creating a museum installation.
 There's such a long list of information that needs to be given to an audience, but there has to be a better way than endless menus no one wants to spend time with.
 How do you make information interactive, compelling, and exciting?_

-_You're planning an ambitious series.
+_You're planning an ambitious editorial series.
 You have a sense of the mission, but you're struggling with the sheer scale of what you are trying to accomplish.
 You need a visual identity, a clear way to talk about your project, and just so many collaborators to pull this off.
 How do you tie a loose collection of stories into a coherent vision?_
 :::